adrianulima/lima-theme/README.md

 ## Features

 - Minimal color scheme for simplicity
-- Borderless editor and panels for a clean interface
+- Thin border editor and panels for a clean interface
-- Line numbers displayed only for the current line
+- Line numbers and scrollbars with little opacity
 - Indentation guides only for the current block
-- No active line highlighting for a distraction-free experience
+- Mostly distraction-free experience
-- Background color seamlessly integrates with macOS Dark Mode

 ## Install